s7techlab/cckit/gateway/README.md

 ### gRPC service as RESTful HTTP API

-`gRPC` service can be exposed as `REST` service using [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) plugin of the Google protocol buffers compiler protoc.
-It reads protobuf service definitions and generates a reverse-proxy server which 'translates a RESTful HTTP API into `gRPC`.
+`gRPC` service can be exposed as `REST` service using [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) plugin of the Google protocol buffers compiler [protoc]().
+It reads protobuf service definitions and generates a reverse-proxy server which translates a RESTful HTTP API into `gRPC`.

 ## Chaincode as service